lilyhe123/WLSOnDocker/test.md

 wlserver-pvc-1   Bound     pv2       10Gi       RWX           manual         18m
 wlserver-pvc-2   Bound     pv3       10Gi       RWX           manual         18m
 ```
-We have three pv defined and two pvc defined.
-One pv is reserved for later use.

 #### 4.3 Check Secrets
 List all secrets: